uchicago-cs/cmsc22000/website/content/labs/lab1.md

 Make sure to replace `username` with your CNetID!

+Take into account that, when you run `git clone`, the repository is not cloned *into* the current directory.
+Instead, a *new* directory (with the same name as the repository) will be created in the current directory, and you will need to `cd` into it to use Git commands for that repository.

 Now, in the local repository in your home directory, add a line to `test.txt` with the text `One more change!`.
 Create a commit for that change and push it to GitLab (you should know how to do this by now, but make sure to ask for help if you're unsure of how to proceed).

 Next, in the *second* local repository (the one you just created either on your laptop or on a separate location in the CS machine), check if that change appears in the `test.txt`.
 It will not, because you have not yet downloaded the latest commits from the repository.
 You can do this by running this: